klezVirus/chameleon/README.md

 * string substitution (variables, functions, data-types)
 * variable concatenation
 * indentation randomization
-* semi-random backticking
+* semi-random backticks insertion
 * case randomization
 * encoding

 ## Why porting it

 Chimera was indeed a shiny project, so why did I decided to port it to Python and why you should use chameleon?
 Well, there are several reasons why I decided to build Chameleon.
-I wrote a more detailed post about them [here][6].
+I wrote a more detailed post about them [here][7].
 I've also listed below the most important ones.

 ##### Reliability